ValleyC/ICLR-2026-Rebuttal/Rebuttal/Reviewer_ZQPE/Response to Reviewer ZQPE's Weakness 2&3.md

 - **BQ-NCO:** Added to **Table 1** (TSP-100) and **Table 2** (TSP-500/1000), demonstrating its bisimulation quotienting approach.

-**EDISCO maintains state-of-the-art performance** across all benchmarks.
+**EDISCO achieves state-of-the-art performance** across all benchmarks.
 Please see the revised manuscript for detailed numerical comparisons.

 **2. Discussions Added:**